13 things to do in Edmonton in winter 2016/17

 Candy Cane Lane lit up for another colourful season on Friday, Dec.
 9. It will be open until midnight Jan.
 1.

 The annual winter tradition started in the Crestwood Community more than 40 years ago.
 Now, it consumes more than 10 city blocks.

 Those who visit Candy Cane Lane are encouraged to bring a donation for Edmonton’s Food Bank.

 After an overwhelmingly successful first year in Edmonton, the massive “Narnia-like” Ice Castle will be back in Hawrelak Park later this year.
-Weather permitting, the attraction will open in late December.
+The attraction will open on Dec.
+30.

 Watch below: Raw video of the 2015/2016 Edmonton ice castle